1point618/codename-exemplar/modules/i3_bugediting.md

 Once you do, I'll tell you a bit more about _why_ we do things this way.

-USER COMMITS TO MASTER
+USER COMMITS TO MASTER--REVERT README TO ORIGINAL STATE

-Hey `@user`.
+Hey @johnpaulashenfelter.
 I saw that you committed to `master` instead of creating a new branch.
 That's actually a bit of a problem, but it's OK!
 Everyone makes mistakes, and GitHub makes it really easy to revert them.

-We try never committing directly to `master` because that code immediately shows up to users, and we want to make sure to have multiple people look at it before it does.
+We try to never commit directly to `master` because that code immediately shows up to users.
+We want to make sure to have multiple people look at it before our users see it.

 I've reverted the change to master.
 Follow the steps below to commit to a new branch.